Learning to Read and Write is Complicated!

 Learning to Read: Why is it that some children find learning to read much more difficult than others – whatever method is used?

 Sometimes there are gaps in a child’s learning.
-He/she may need explicit teaching, re-teaching, re-direction, or more opportunities and experiences playing with the language.
+They may need explicit teaching, re-teaching, re-direction, or more opportunities and experiences playing with the language.

-Learning to read is complicated!
-Some of the skills we take for granted include:
+Some of the skills we take for granted while learning to read and write include:

 - Auditory Processing is important.

 - Children need to remember a sequence of sounds.
-Can he/she repeat a clapping pattern, remember and complete simple directions, recall a number sequence, repeat the sounds of a word? (e.g. cat – /c-a-t/; monster – /m-o-n-s-t-er/
+Can they repeat a clapping pattern, remember and complete simple directions, recall a number sequence, repeat the sounds of a word? (e.g., cat – /c-a-t/; monster – /m-o-n-s-t-er/

 - Visual Discrimination is important.